siemens-nl-fa/Industrial-Edge-Workshops/s7-Common-Configurator-browse/readme.md

 ![totalenergy.png](graphics/totalenergy.png)

 ## Visualise the data in Energy Manager or performance insight
-Continue on your own by using your data in performance insight or energy manager.
+Continue on your own by using this data in performance insight, energy manager, Cloud Connectivity or Custom application .

-Go to the edge device interface and open the performance insight app or energy manager